Deiyai Regency: Geography

 The northern part of the regency's territory (comprising Tigi Barat, Tigi and Tigi Timur Districts) surrounds Lake Tigi.
-This lake is located 1,700 metres above sea level and has a depth of up to 150 metres.
+This lake is located 1,780 metres above sea level and has a depth of up to 150 metres.
 This lake has a very cold mountainous climate.
 Lake Tigi has extraordinary natural attractions, a cool and refreshing atmosphere, clear water, and a dazzling view at the foot of Mount Deiyai.
 The remaining districts (Kapiraya in the southwest and Bowobado in the south) are much less populated.

 The regent is now based in the town of Waghete, which is part of the Tigi District.
 The new Regent's office was completed in 2010, built on a land area of 500 x 300 square metres, which was purchased from the local community.
 The town of Waghete is located on the edge of an ancient lake, namely Lake Tigi.
 The Tigi region is a valley unit, with a relatively flat plain especially around Lake Tigi.

-Administrative Districts
+Administrative districts

 Deiyai Regency comprises five districts (distrik), tabulated below with their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all rated as rural kampung) in each district, and its post code.

 Climate

-Waghete has a subtropical highland climate (Af) with heavy to very heavy rainfall year-round.
+Waghete has a subtropical highland climate (Cfb) with heavy to very heavy rainfall year-round.